apigee-127/swagger-tools/docs/README.md

-The purpose of Swagger Tools (swagger-tools) is to provide some useful [Swagger][swagger] tooling written in/for Node.js.
-Use the links below to get specific documentation about the provided APIs and tools:
+The purpose of Swagger Tools (swagger-tools) is to provide some useful [Swagger][swagger] tooling written for Node.js and the browser (where applicable).
+Use the links below to get specific documentation about the provided APIs and
+tools:

 * [API][swagger-tools-api]: The JavaScript API for interacting with Swagger documents
 * [Middleware][swagger-tools-middleware]: Connect middleware using Swagger information for various things